Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Like, has there ever been?

-Uh I mean a bolt action.
+I mean, a bolt action.

-Right, a bolt action.
+A bolt action.

 That makes sense.

-A semi, no, there's a spring.
+A semi-no, there's a spring.

-It's gonna bring it forward.
+It's going to bring it forward.

-I wonder why is it because the I wonder if it's because the the fake guns they used in the movies didn't have a spring, and so the actors had to no, they had springs because they use blank guns.
+Is it because the, I wonder if it's because the fake guns they used in the movies didn't have a spring.

 Something has to cycle the action.